Haggai33/Scratch-from-GDrive/README.md

 This Python script automates the task of organizing and presenting photos for 100 playlists in a personal project.
 It was developed to facilitate the creation of a collage for the celebratory 200th playlist.

 ### Challenge
-The challenge involved managing and selecting images from folders in Google Drive, where each playlist folder contained multiple image types (raw, edited, and publish-ready), along with text and CSV files.
+The challenge involved managing and selecting images from over 100 folders in Google Drive.
+Each playlist folder contained multiple image types (raw, edited, and publish-ready), along with text and CSV files.

 ### Solution
 The script navigates through each folder in Google Drive, identifies the most recently updated image relevant to each playlist, and saves it to a predefined directory on a personal computer.
 This automation saved considerable time and minimized potential manual errors.